khulnasoft-bot/github-actions-sandbox/docs/en/docs/help-fastapi.md

 ## Watch the GitHub repository

-You can "watch" FastAPI in GitHub (clicking the "watch" button at the top right): <a href="https://github.com/tiangolo/fastapi" class="external-link" target="_blank">https://github.com/tiangolo/fastapi</a>. 👀
+You can "watch" ReadyAPI in GitHub (clicking the "watch" button at the top right): <a href="https://github.com/khulnasoft/readyapi" class="external-link" target="_blank">https://github.com/khulnasoft/readyapi</a>. 👀

 If you select "Watching" instead of "Releases only" you will receive notifications when someone creates a new issue or question.
 You can also specify that you only want to be notified about new issues, or discussions, or PRs, etc.